Give yourself an instant pay rise by refinancing

 Are you an owner occupier?

-If you answered “yes” the good news is lenders are vying for your business, as they attempt to reduce their investor loan portfolios, whilst increasing their owner occupier books.
-As a result there are a handful of providers offering rates below the 4% mark.
+If you answered “yes” the good news is lenders are vying for your business, with a number of home loan rates on offer below the 4.00% mark.

-To give you an idea of how much switching to one of these low rate deals could save you, here’s a quick comparison:
+To give you an idea of how much switching to a lower rate deal could save you, here’s a quick comparison:

-Say your current home loan has the average big four rate for owner occupiers of 4.67%, on a $500,000 home loan with 20 years left your monthly repayments would be $3,209 and the interest you’d pay over the remainder of the loan would be $270,235.
+Say your current rate sits at 4.30%, on a $500,000 home loan with 20 years left.
+According to the Mozo home loan repayments calculator, your current monthly repayments would be $3,110 and the interest you’d pay over the remainder of the loan would be $246,286.

-But if you are savvy and switch to a low rate home loan offered exclusively to owner occupiers like UBank’s UHomeLoan - Spring Offer with a 3.99% variable interest rate, your repayments would drop down to $3,027 each month and the interest you’d pay over the remainder of the loan would be $226,544.
+But if you are savvy and switch to a low rate home loan offered exclusively to owner occupiers like UBank’s UHomeLoan - Exclusive Offer* with a 3.69% variable interest rate, your repayments would drop down to $2,949 each month and the interest you’d pay over the remainder of the loan would be $207,725.

 Are you an investor?